Legendary promoter Bob Arum has aired his views on the chances of Tyson Fury vs Anthony Joshua potentially being made once boxing resumes.

 “The Joshua fight I could possibly see being in the UK or maybe some Middle East location.
 But we’ll have to see.

-“Again, Joshua still has a contract and obligation to fight Pulev, so how’s he going to get around that?”
+“Again, Joshua still has a contract and obligation to fight Pulev, so how will he get around that?”

 Furthermore, it seems a lot more likely that Fury will head over to the United States for an interim bout against a lesser name.

-Alternatively, if this idea is unworkable, Fury may be willing to wait for the Wilder fight, potentially in early 2021.
+Alternatively, if this idea is unworkable, Fury may be willing to wait for the Wilder fight in early 2021.

 Whatever happens, it’s a complicated situation that Arum knows needs a lot of planning.